-Point State Park is located right at the tip of downtown Pittsburgh, at the "point" where the Allegheny and Monongahela rivers meet to form the Ohio.
+Point State Park is located right at the tip of downtown Pittsburgh, at the "point" where the Allegheny and Monongahela rivers meet to form the Ohio River.

-It can be reached from the east and west by I-376 and I-279, from the north by PA 8 and the south by PA 51.
-A bike and in-line skate route connects Point State Park with the North Shore Trail, the South Side Trail and the Eliza Furnace Trail via bicycle routes through the city of Pittsburgh.
+It can be accessed by east or west by I-376 and I-279, from the north by PA 8 and the south by PA 51.
+A bike and in-line skate route connects Point State Park with the North Shore Trail, the South Side Trail and the Eliza Furnace Trail straight through the city.

-Point State Park is free and open to the public.
-The Fort Pitt Museum located within the park does charge admission fees.
+Point State Park is free and open to the public, as is the Fort Pitt Museum located within the park.

-Point State Park is a National Historic Landmark, and tells the story of Pittsburgh's pivotal involvement in the French and Indian War.
-Twenty-three monuments, plaques and markers throughout the park commemorate events, people and places of historic importance.
-If you don't want a history lesson, Point State Park also offers a beautiful place to spend an afternoon, with a paved promenade circling the rivers, a huge fountain for cooling off and beautiful landscaped grounds for strolling.
+Point State Park is a National Historic Landmark and tells the story of Pittsburgh's pivotal involvement in the French and Indian War.
+Twenty-three monuments, plaques and markers throughout the park commemorate the events, people and places of historic importance.
+If you're not into history, Point State Park also offers a beautiful place to spend an afternoon with a paved promenade circling the rivers, a huge fountain for cooling off and beautifully landscaped grounds made for strolling.

 Fort Pitt Museum

-The blockhouse in Point State Park, built in 1764 by Colonel Henry Bouquet, is the oldest authentic building in Western Pennsylvania and the only remaining structure of the former Fort Pitt.
+The Fort Pitt Blockhouse in Point State Park, built in 1764 by Colonel Henry Bouquet, is the oldest authentic building in Western Pennsylvania and the only remaining structure of the former Fort Pitt.